 There were two incidents which come to mind where I felt completely helpless but had the fighting spirit of a tigress to protect my little one.
 In the outside play area at Kindy, there’s a big wooden block with steps where the kids can climb up and go on the slide down the side.
 One boy was pushing in and ended up pushing her off.
 With no bars on the sides, she landed on her back and bruised it a bit from the impact.
 She was 3 at the time…

-There’ll always just be one side to the story since she doesn’t speak…
+There’ll always just be one side of the story since she doesn’t speak…

 On another occasion, I picked her up one afternoon and she had a swollen blue eye!
 My heart began to race because I saw the note, looked at her eye and couldn’t find any teacher to explain what had happened.
 It was as if they were avoiding me.
 I didn’t leave until the centre manager came and spoke with me.
 She told me there had been an incident with a little boy who was retaliating against one of the staff members.
 He was throwing a tantrum and ended up hitting one of the staff in the face.
 He then threw a car at Kathryn and she was hit under her eye.
 I felt like a bull seeing red…But, what could I do?
 Their policy is not to let the parents sort it out amongst themselves but his parents were informed and told to deal with him especially since he was close to being thrown out because of his behavioural issues.